ForBioPhylogenomics/tutorials/week1_day2_afternoon/README.md

 	* Copy the file "_sbatch_Supermatrix_MARE_tree.sh_" to the three results folders

-	* Change them so that they fit to appropriate fasta file (check the MARE manual on the Github folder for this; what name has the reduced supermatrix?)
+	* Change them so that they fit to appropriate fasta file (check the MARE manual in the Lecture folder or at the link above for this; what name has the reduced supermatrix?)

 	* Submit the sbatch files